Jay-Karia/Python-Projects/README.md

 # Python-Projects
-- This is a repo where I will upload my all Python Projects made by Jay
+- This is a repositoey where I will upload my all Python Projects
 - My one of the best Python Projects:
 - - Exponent Calculator
 - - String Santizer